 Something brushed against him.
 Well, not quite him.
 Something brushed against his mind.

-He screamed and felt his eyes fly wide open, though he couldn't focus on actually seeing anything.
+He screamed and felt his eyes fly wide open, though he couldn't actually see anything.
 A pair of warm hands landed on his shoulders and back, rubbing soothing circles. <It'll feel better, I promise.
 I'll help you fight this.
 Just please, open!>

 It was hard to describe the sensation that came after that.
-There were thoughts and feelings, which Glaw was pretty sure didn't belong to him, rushing through his consciousness.
+There were thoughts and feelings that Glaw was sure didn't belong to him, rushing through his consciousness.
 He was at the same time thinking back on the taste of the red-brown liquid and thinking of Bernike.
 It was as if he was seeing Bernike as he would have seen Dylis; drawing strength from the knowledge that she would find him, would come get him.

 The image of Bernike vanished in the chaos of whirling thoughts.
 There was something more to this, a sound almost like a voice lurking just outside the storm, beckoning.